Surf's Up (song): Release

 On August 30, 1971, "Surf's Up" was released as the closing track on the LP of the same name.
-It was also issued as the album's third single in the US, in November, and failed to chart.
 A major part of the album's success came from the inclusion of the title track, although most listeners at the time were unaware that the song derived from a lost Beach Boys album.
-The band incorporated "Surf's Up" into their live set at the time.
+The band had also incorporated "Surf's Up" into their live set at the time.
 Circus reported that, at one concert, the group performed the song as a closer "after numerous requests" from the audience.
 In another concert review from the NME, Tony Stewart reported that the band said "Surf's Up" was "a most apt title, implying they had deserted the surfing days".

 Reviewing the Surf's Up album for Melody Maker, Richard Williams wrote that the title track, "had it been released back at Pepper-time ... might have kept many people from straying into the pastures of indulgence and may have forced them to focus back on truer values.
 I've rarely heard a more perfect, more complete piece of music.
 From first to last it flows and evolves from the almost lush decadence of the first verses to the childlike wonders and open-hearted joy of the final chorale."
 Don Heckman wrote in The New York Times that the song "bears easy comparison with the best of The Beatles' Sgt.
 Pepper songs".

 Rolling Stone's Arthur Schmidt judged the song to have lived up to its legend, although its placement on the record gave "something of the effect of Brian saying: 'Oh yeah, that’s our new album, but hey, you wanna hear something we had left over around here?'"
 He added that while it "would have more than given a run to anything on Sergeant Pepper", the song was "dazzling" to a fault.
 Geoffrey Cannon of The Guardian opined that Parks' lyrics were "pretentious", but compared the song favorably to "You Still Believe in Me" and "I Just Wasn't Made for These Times" from Pet Sounds: "Its subtle shifts of pace and timing, and delicate harmony singing, put it in the top flight of Beach Boys' numbers."

+"Surf's Up" was also issued as the album's third single in the U.S., in November, and failed to chart.
+Record World rued that the song was "both enigma and musical masterpiece."
+Cash Box likewise called the single a "masterpiece."